lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Full specifications for the referenced algorithms can be found in {{appdx_components}}.

-As the number of algorithms can be daunting to implementers, see {{sec-impl-profile}} for a discussion of choosing a subset to support.
+As the number of algorithms can be daunting, implementers who wish to implement only a single composite algorithm should see {{sec-impl-profile}} for a discussion of the best algorithm for the most common use cases.

 Labels are represented here as ASCII strings, but implementers MUST convert them to byte strings using the obvious ASCII conversions prior to concatenating them with other byte values as described in {{sec-label-and-ctx}}.